lukasxlabrie/learn-powershell/Notes/notes02.md

 `-Force` → Switch (includes hidden/system files, no input value required)

 Use `Get-Help Get-ChildItem -Full` to see all parameter sets, positions, and examples
+---

+**Using Get Command**

+Get-Command (alias: gcm) lists all available commands in your session Use it to discover what cmdlets, functions, aliases, workflows, or scripts are available

+Examples:
+Get-Command – lists all commands
+Get-Command -Name Get-* – lists all commands starting with “Get-” Get-Command -Noun Item – shows all commands with the noun “Item” Get-Command -Module Microsoft.PowerShell.Management – shows commands from a specific module Get-Command Get-Process – shows the full definition and location of the command

+Use Get-Command when:

+You’re not sure what command to use

+You want to browse available functionality

+You need to confirm the source or type of a command

+You want to find related commands by verb or noun